glweems/glweems/gwtuts/react-peekaboo-navbar.md

 ---
 path: /tutorials/react-peekaboo-navbar
 date: 2019-03-18
-title: "Simple navbar component using react, typescript, and styled-components."
+title: 'Simple navbar component using react, typescript, and styled-components.'
-subtitle: "This will create a react-component `Navbar` that will be hidden when the user scrolls down and visible when the user scrolls up."
+subtitle: 'This will create a react-component `Navbar` that will be hidden when the user scrolls down and visible when the user scrolls up.'
 thumbnail: https://raw.githubusercontent.com/gwtuts/react-peekaboo-navbar/master/demo.gif
+tags: ['react', 'navbar', 'component', 'styled-components']
 ---

 # React auto-hide on scroll navbar.